@ Your Library

 Teen Mashup Hour (or Whatever)

 On the second and fourth Thursday each month, tweens & teens can drop by the Teen Room at 4:00pm for the Teen Mashup Hour (or Whatever).
-Each month there will be a suggested book to read & discuss and a guided craft to work on - but attendees are welcome to discuss whatever and work on whatever they'd like.
+Each month there will be a guided craft to work on - but attendees are welcome to discuss whatever and work on whatever they'd like.
 Attendees will also learn of volunteer opportunities available at the Library.
 Light snacks will be offered.
+The teen room computers are only to be used for programming materials during this hour.

 The Teen Mashup Hour will meet on the second and fourth Thursday each month at 4:00pm in the Teen Room (unless otherwise stated).